JC-ARAGON/Data-Analytics-Portfolio/2_SQL_Project/Data_Exploration.md

 - Applies RANK() OVER (ORDER BY death_rate DESC) to rank countries based on their COVID-19 death rates.
 - Countries with higher death rates receive lower numerical ranks (i.e., 1 is the highest death rate).
 ### 📊 Insights
-- Countries like Peru, Mexico, and some Eastern European nations rank highest in death rates (~8-10%), likely due to healthcare system strain and underreported cases.
+- Countries like Yemen, Mexico and Syria rank highest in death rates (~8-10%), likely due to healthcare system strain and underreported cases.
 - Developed nations with advanced medical infrastructure (e.g., Germany, Canada) rank lower (~1-2%), demonstrating the effectiveness of medical response and vaccination campaigns.
 ---